Back to Reference

 Role explosion management

-Too many roles can make RBAC difficult to manage.
+Too many roles can make RBAC difficult to manage, a problem analogous to the proliferation of classifications in government, where agencies are known to create over 260,000 official secrets annually.
 Regularly review your roles and consolidate or remove redundant ones to keep your system streamlined.

 Permission creep prevention